Indigenous Australians: Terms "Black" and "Blackfella"

 British colonists from their early settlement used the term "Black" to refer to Aboriginal Australians and later Torres Strait Islanders.
 While the term originally related to skin colour and was often used pejoratively, today the term is used to indicate Aboriginal or Torres Strait Islander heritage or culture in general.
-It refers to any people of such heritage regardless of their level of skin pigmentation.
+It refers to any people of such heritage regardless of their skin pigmentation.

 In the 1970s, with a rise in Aboriginal activism, leaders such as Gary Foley proudly embraced the term "Black".
 For example, writer Kevin Gilbert's book of that time was entitled Living Black.
 The book included interviews with several members of the Aboriginal community, including Robert Jabanungga, who reflected on contemporary Aboriginal culture.
 Living Black is also the name of an Australian TV news and current affairs program covering "issues affecting Aboriginal and Torres Strait Islander Australians".
 It is presented and produced by Karla Grant, an Arrernte woman.

 Use of the term "Black" varies depending on context, and its use may be deemed inappropriate.
-Furthermore, the term sometimes causes confusion as it can refer to Indigenous Australians, other groups such as African Australians and Melanesian Australians (South Sea Islanders, Papua New Guinean Australians, and Fijian Australians) or all Black people.
+Furthermore, the term sometimes causes confusion as it can refer to Indigenous Australians, other groups such as African Australians and Melanesian Australians (South Sea Islanders, Papua New Guinean Australians and Fijian Australians), or all Black people.

 A significant number of Aboriginal and Torres Strait Islander people use the term "Blackfella" and its associated forms to refer to Aboriginal Australians.